 Take your teaching career to the next level with the Teach USA program.
-Teach USA provides experienced foreign educators with the opportunity to explore a new educational and cultural environment through full-time teaching positions in the United States.
+Teach USA provides experienced international educators with the opportunity to explore a new educational and cultural environment through full-time teaching positions in the United States.

 What We Offer